-September always feels like a good time to curl up with a book and so we’d like to tell you about a novel we’ve both loved, Dear Mrs Bird by A.J.
+September always feels like a good time to start a new book and so today we’d like to tell you about a novel we’ve both read recently and really loved, Dear Mrs Bird by A.J.
 Pearce.

 Set in London in 1941, it’s the story of Emmeline Lake, who comes from a family of Strong Women and is named after the famous British suffragette.
 She yearns to be an intrepid Lady War Correspondent but, thanks to a misunderstanding at her interview, she gets a job assisting the redoubtable Mrs Bird, who writes the problem page at a women’s magazine which is past its heyday.
 Tender-hearted Emmeline can’t resist writing to some of the readers whose problems are rejected due to Mrs Bird’s strict set of criteria, and so her adventures begin…